Data breach registers and policies

 - a description of the eligible data breach, including the type of data breach under section 47

-- the date the agency gave a statement to the Information Commissioner about the eligible data breach4 and the date any additional information was provided to the Commissioner5
+- the date the agency gave a statement to the Information Commissioner about the eligible data breach and the date any additional information was provided to the Commissioner under section 51 and 52

-- if individuals were directly notified about the eligible data breach,6 the register must include the individuals who were notified and the date and method by which they were notified
+- if individuals were directly notified about the eligible data breach, the register must include the individuals who were notified and the date and method by which they were notified

-- if the agency relied on an exemption7 exempting notification to either the Information Commissioner or individuals, details of the exemption
+- if the agency relied on an exemption to not notify the Information Commissioner or individuals, details of the exemption

-- details of the steps taken by the agency to contain the eligible data breach8 and mitigate its harm;9 and
+- details of the steps taken by the agency to contain the eligible data breach and mitigate its harm; and

 - details of the actions taken by the agency to prevent future data breaches of a similar kind occurring.